craigsilver1337-ship-it/ZKavangard/docs/archived/API_KEY_RESEARCH.md

 ```
 Hi Cronos team!

-I'm working on Chronos Vanguard for the hackathon and did some research:
+I'm working on ZkVanguard for the hackathon and did some research:

 1. x402 Facilitator - Confirmed NO API key needed (public SDK) ✅
 2. Market Data MCP - Confirmed free, no key needed ✅